Does My Head Look Big in This?

 It has a few nice small moments, but it's at least 200 pages longer than it needs to be.
 The references are dated (publication in 2005), but even if you get past them, the dialogue is not especially insightful or humorous, even though characters are frequently doubled over laughing at their own fairly banal jokes that any ordinary person could hear at the mall.

-Some of the language in the book puts it out of range of upper elementary students, too, even though in terms of sophistication and maturity, it's probably a match for 5th grade.
+Some of the language in the book makes it inappropriate for most upper elementary students, even though in terms of sophistication and maturity, it's probably a match for 5th grade.

 Although it addresses issues of personal identity vs. conformity, prejudice, blindness, and the power of tradition, the observations about these issues are all told, not shown.
 There is conversation after conversation, interspersed with internal dialogue, without very much action.
 It's unusable as a book discussion group in a school, because there is no place to make an inference about anything - everything is stated directly and repeated through various iterations of the same conflict.
 This book could have used tighter editing, as multiple scenes and characters were completely unnecessary.